 - ICICI Prudential Bluechip fund

-What is a Mid-cap Equity Mutual Fund?
+What is a Mid-cap Equity Mutual Fund Investment?

 Mid-cap mutual funds are a type of equity mutual fund that primarily invests in mid-sized companies.
 These companies have shown strong performance and are ideal for investors who aim for greater returns and are willing to accept moderate risk.